yovnajunglee/site/index.md

 ---

-I am a PhD student in the Department of Statistical Sciences at the University of Toronto.
+I am a PhD candidate in the Department of Statistical Sciences at the University of Toronto.